-First, citizens of the United States could freely travel to Cuba, now we can’t—except under certain conditions.
-If you’re a bit perplexed by the new Cuban travel sanctions, you’re not the only one.
-The new travel restrictions are confusing, that’s why we’ve take the liberty of breaking them down for you.
-Consider this your guide to understanding how to legally travel to Cuba as an American citizen.
+First, citizens of the United States could freely travel to Cuba, then we could under certain conditions, now those restrictions have changed.
+If you’re a bit perplexed by the new Cuban travel sanctions, you're not the only one.
+The update to Cuba's travel restrictions are confusing, particularly since not much has changed since the rules were previously revised.
+The most important thing to know is that "people-to-people travel" is no longer authorized, but we're getting ahead of ourselves...
+We’ve taken the liberty of breaking down Cuba's travel regulations for you.
+Consider this your updated guide to understanding how to legally travel to Cuba as an American citizen.

 The key to understanding what the government is really saying about United States citizens traveling to Cuba, is to break apart the jargon, and put everything in layman’s terms.
 Let’s begin…

 Yes!
-You can still legally travel to Cuba, but there are certain qualifications your trip must meet.
+You can still legally travel to Cuba — even with the recent changes to U.S. travel laws.
+However, the fact that your trip must meet certain qualifications has not changed.
 Understanding these rules or qualifications is generally where the confusion comes in.
 Going to Cuba isn’t like taking a last minute trip to San Diego or Las Vegas—you can’t just book a plane ticket and be on your way.
 To legally travel to Cuba, you’re going to need to plan your trip in advance, and ensure that you have a full travel itinerary throughout the duration of your stay.

-Understand that the purpose of the restrictions isn’t to keep American citizens from visiting family in Cuba, learning about the country up close, or engaging in meaningful cultural exchanges.
-Per the official press release of the U.S. Department of the Treasury:
+Understand that the purpose of the restrictions isn’t to keep American citizens from visiting family in Cuba, learning about the country up-close, or engaging in meaningful cultural exchanges.
+Here's what Cuba's travel restrictions really amounts to if you're an American citizen:

 Currently, a U.S. citizen can legally travel to Cuba under a “general license” from one of twelve (12) categories, as outlined on page two (2) of the document “U.S. Department of the Treasury Office of Foreign Assets Control Frequently Asked Questions Related to Cuba”: